Package 'resmush'

 progress

 Logical.
-Display a progress bar when needed.
+Should a progress bar be displayed?

 report